 Helmets are required at all times on the slopes.
 Helmets provide safety as well as group identification on the mountain.
 Helmets should be black with a Blue Angel decal affixed (provided).

-We have a loaner helmets available for anyone who forgets his/her helmet.
+We have loaner helmets available for anyone who forgets their helmet.
 Helmets may also be purchased through Blue Angels for $40.

 Ski/Snowboard goggles (with UV protection) must be worn every day of the program for sun protection on sunny days and visibility during inclement weather.
 Proper eyewear is required for participation.